Copyright 2013. ThomasHofbauer.com. All rights reserved.

-If you're a theater owner looking to screen an independent film with a great message, if you're a programmer for a festival or a coordinator for a GLAAD-type of group in search of a film that can serve as a great inspiration for discussion, please contact us to start a conversation.
+If you're a theater owner looking to screen an independent film with a great message, a programmer for a festival, or a coordinator for a GLAAD-type of group in search of a film that can serve as a great inspiration for discussion, please contact us to start a conversation.

 The writer/director/producer Tom Hofbauer is currently in search of Hollywood representation for his filmmaking, writing and directing skills.
 Oh, and he's willing to relocate to LA or NYC - wherever he needs to go to make more films.
 So, if you're an agent or a manager looking for a new addition to your roster, reach out to the filmmaker - Tom@ThomasHofbauer.com or by phone at (419) 349-6607.

 "It is very difficult to make a non-political, non-emotional movie about AIDS but Hofbauer does so with sublime skill.
 The movie doesn't preach and gives us characters that are real.
 The actors do wonderful jobs but this film belongs to Ben Perry as Brian and to Thomas Hofbauer whose baby this is.
 You may need to dry your eyes several times but you'll feel so much better having seen this film."

 Amos Lassen, ReviewsByAmosLassen.com

 "Hofbauer makes the most out of the video format... provides us with an excellently shot film.' '...quite visually appealing despite its budgetary limitations.' '...an excellent example of independent filmmaking.'
 'The characters all seem to be fairly well written and consistent.'